 There is no EFH or hydrologic connection to EFH within the area of the proposed road realignment; therefore, the proposed alternatives would have no effect on this resource.
-There would be no impairment to this resource as a result of implementation of any of the alternatives.

 4.2.7 Environmental Justice

 There are no known minorities or low-income populations residing in the project vicinity.
 Impacts to visitors resulting from the project alternatives would not vary by race or income status.
 Any action alternative (B, C, or D) chosen may have temporary impacts on residents and tourists visiting the area due to temporary travel disruptions from construction activities.
 The no action alternative (A) would also impact residents and visitors due to loss of vehicle access to the east end of Cattle Point.
 These impacts would affect both high and low-income populations equally.